 [caption id="attachment_105583" align="aligncenter" width="768"] Photo by Jason Briscoe[/caption]

 Are Dating Apps the Problem?

 Lisette Cheresson is a writer, storyteller, yoga teacher, and adventuress who is an avid vagabond, homechef, dirt-collector, and dreamer.
 When she’s not playing with words, it’s a safe bet that she’s either hopping a plane, dancing, cooking, or hiking.
 She received her Level II Reiki Attunement and attended a 4-day intensive discourse with the Dalai Lama in India, and received her RYT200 in Brooklyn.
-She is currently the Director of Content at Wanderlust Festival.
+She has served as Director of Content at Wanderlust and is co-author of The Yoga Almanac .
 You can find her on Instagram @lisetteileen.

 Sign up for a weekly delivery of inspiration, exclusive offers, contests and the inside scoop on events.

 Please send us a note and our team will get back to you shortly.